TheRoddyWMS/Roddy/README.md

 == Changelist

 * Version update to 2.1.49

+- (TEST) Roddy will perform a lot more checks before starting a workflow.
+These checks include file system checks, file availability and some more.

 - (TEST) Roddy will delete an execution directory if no jobs were submitted.
 This is not working with the SSH library SFTP client for unknown reasons.